Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/creating_script_templates.md

 - the template will not be set as the default for the given node

-It is possible to customize this behaviour by adding meta headers at the start of your file, like this:
+It is possible to customize this behavior by adding meta headers at the start of your file, like this:

 In this case, the name will be set to "Platformer movement", with the given custom description, and